SUSE/nvidia-driver-installer/README.md

 > **Note:** Adjust the label logic if your cluster has different roles or labeling conventions.

+> **Note:** The changes applied by the daemonset to the host are not reversible when you remove the label.
+You need to manually perform the cleanup if required.

 ---

 #### 2. Configure `values.yaml`